HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/documentation/documentation.md

 Moves the handle to the specified game object.
 The handle will then follow the game object until it is switched to another game object.
 :warning: Please make sure to not move the object too fast, as the Panto handle will try to follow it.

+* `async MoveToPosition(Vector3 position, float speed, bool shouldFree = true)`
+Moves the handle to the specified position.
+The handle will be freed by default, unless otherwise specified with `shouldFree`.

 * `Free()`
 Frees the handle, it can now be controlled by the player.